fairyglade/ly/readme.md

 - xfce
 - xmonad

-## Additional Information
+## A final note

 The name "Ly" is a tribute to the fairy from the game Rayman.
 Ly was tested by oxodao, who is some seriously awesome dude.